Managing Unsociable People

 Unsociable people, or "loners," can do brilliant work.
 However, they may also affect your group's effectiveness, if you don't handle them well.
 In this article, we'll look at what you can do to manage the loners on your team.

-What Does it Mean to Be Unsociable?
+What Does It Mean to Be Unsociable?

 Typically, unsociable people prefer to work alone.
 These individuals are often talented, intelligent and highly productive when left to their own devices, but they have little interest in sharing their ideas, collaborating or socializing with others.
 They can become so involved in their own work that they miss deadlines, and colleagues might see them as "grumpy" or "taciturn."

-Loners and Introverts
+Differences Between Loners and Introverts

 At first glance, unsociable people might sound just like introverts.
 However, the two are subtly different.
 While introverts also prefer to work alone and might avoid speaking up in groups, they are often good listeners, and they can have a high degree of emotional intelligence.